dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 4. Over-counting from duplicates
 5. Under-counting for posts hiring for multiple positions

 In any case, let's use this as a proxy and see what shakes out.
 First step is to get a function that works to return 24 on just one city.
-In my browser, this search's URL has an extra "&jobid=..." section which can be removed, so that for Portland, OR its minimal moster.com Data Scientist URL is:
+In my browser, this search's URL has an extra "&jobid=..." section to point at the first listed job and can be removed, so that for Portland, OR its minimal moster.com Data Scientist URL is:

 ```r
 url <- 'https://www.monster.com/jobs/search/?q=__22data-scientist__22&where=Portland__2C-OR'
 ```

 We know we want this number 24.
 To get to it, [http://selectorgadget.com/](http://selectorgadget.com/) offers a nice utility.
-You "install" it by adding a bookmark available there, then when navigated to a page you want to scrape, click the bookmark to find a best tag to identify your website's component you need.
+You "install" it by adding a bookmark available there.
+Then when navigated to a page you want to scrape, click the bookmark to find a best tag to identify your website's component you need.
 Clicking on 24 here, slectorgadget shows it's in `'.title'` and so are 31 other elements.

 ![scrape_04](/images/scrape_04.png)